-Osher Lifelong Learning Institute: Opportunities include participation in curriculum, study group and travel committees, Board involvement, assistance with marketing and publicity, office support, etc.
+Osher Lifelong Learning Institute: Opportunities include participation in program planning or fundraising committees, teaching, assistance with marketing and publicity, or office support.

 Special Events: Volunteers help plan and/or conduct special events or presentations that would be sponsored by Social Work and Community Programs, such as health talks, flu clinics, jewelry sales and holiday events.

-Turner Senior Resource Center: Volunteers are need to serve as front desk staff and greeters; computer teachers and mentors; program assistants, older adult resource and information specialists; TSRC Advisory Committee members; and members of the Art Gallery 55+ committee and other ad hoc committees.
+Turner Senior Resource Center: Volunteers are needed to serve as front desk staff and greeters; computer trainers and mentors; program assistants; older adult resource and information specialists; TSRC Advisory Committee members; and members of the Art Gallery 55+ committee and other ad hoc committees.